 The outer layers are the economic engine that powers Chinatown.
 Businesses depend on the shoppers and tourists that come to the area.
-To attract more tourist trade, some shops and restaurants have set up elaborate displays and dioramas depicting famous and dioramas depicting famous Chinese wonders and architecture.
-The Emperor's Choice restaurant contains a glass-encased diarama with a six-foot-long replica of the Great Wall, while the exteriors of several other restaurants including the Emerald Palace have been designed to resemble the palaces of ancient Chinese emperors.
+To attract more tourist trade, some shops and restaurants have set up elaborate displays and dioramas depicting famous Chinese wonders and architecture.

+The Emperor's Choice restaurant contains a glass-encased diarama with a sixfoot-long replica of the foot-long replica of the Great Wall, while the exteriors of several other restaurants including the Emerald Palace have been designed to resemble the palaces of ancient Chinese emperors.
 The Golden Buddha has a Chinese flower garden in its waiting area, complete with a 10-foot waterfall.

-Chinatown Population, by Race 49% Chinese 12% Korean 10% Vietnamese 10% Japanese 8% Cambodian/Laotian 5% 3% Filipino 2% Indonesian 0.75% Burmese 0.25% Source: San Angelo Office of Economic Development
+by Dace 11

+Chinatown Pop ulation, by Race

+49% 11

+Chinese 12% 11

+Korean 11

+Vietnamese 10%

+10%

+Japanese 8%

+Cambodian/Laotian 07.4

+5%

+Thai 3%

+Filipino 2

+Indonesian 2%

+0.75%

+Burmese 0.25%

+White 0.2370

+Sam Angelo Offi ice of Economic Development

+Source: San Angelo Off. to